OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-meeting-helper/README.md

 > When the application is running for the first time, the Teams toolkit will generate an app registration along with a password and other necessary credentials which is specified in "teamsapp.local.yml".

-## Try it yourself - experience the App in your Microsoft Teams client
-Please find below demo manifest which is deployed on Microsoft Azure and you can try it yourself by uploading the app package (.zip file link below) to your teams and/or as a personal app.
-(Sideloading must be enabled for your tenant, [see steps here](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading)).

 **Microsoft Teams Meeting Helper sample app:** [Manifest](/samples/bot-ai-meeting-helper/demo-manifest/bot-ai-meeting-helper.zip)

 - To run the demo, you must set up and grant the necessary policy.
 Please follow the second step mentioned above for instructions on how to do this.